mlegere1323/TheBlog/_posts/2019-06-25-Tutorial-Project-Incoming.md

 	<img src="https://mlegere1323.github.io/TheBlog/images/CucumberIntelliJ.PNG">
 </p>

-This is the part I enjoy most: creating the right display of information for a more general audience, with respect to word choice and layout.
-It's like creative documentation, but with an emphasis on communicability, in my mind, and is always a fun excercise.
+This is the part I enjoy most: creating the right display of information for a more general audience, with respect to word choice and layout, and psychology, it's a holistic effort, to me.
+It's like creative expression meets documentation, but with an emphasis on communicability, in my mind, and is always a fun excercise.
 Nothing quite beats a good markdown README tutorial when done well on GitHub!